avl/noatun/book/book.md

 use std::pin::Pin;
 use std::io::Write;

-/// Define our events
+/// Defines our events
+///
+/// For serialization of events (to disk and on network), we use
-/// We use serde + postcard in this example, but noatun isn't tied to
+/// serde + postcard.
+However, Noatun itself isn't tied to serde in
-/// serde in any way (see further below).
+/// any way (see further below).
 #[derive(Debug, Serialize, Deserialize)]
 pub enum WarehouseEvent {
     Add(u32),